anzonathan/Networking/README.md

 Networking Protocols

-1. Finding details of an ip
+1. Finding details of an IP addess [online](https://github.com/anzonathan/Networking/blob/main/whois.md)
 2. Finding an ip address for a website